How to Save Money Fast – Save $1,000 in a Month

 Eat at home.
 Don’t go out to eat.
 This includes fast food or takeout.

-We have been trained the cooking at home is a lot of work and what we cook doesn't taste the same as eating out.
+We have been trained that cooking at home is a lot of work and what we cook doesn’t taste the same as eating out.

 Most of the time that isn’t true.
 However, there may be a time when dinner doesn’t turn out the way we expect.
 (That happened to us last night.)
 But, we move on and remember how much we are saving by eating at home.